code0monkey1/clean-architecture-typescript-learn/README.md

 > Nothing in the inner circle can know about
 > the outer circle

-It is imperative that we ensure that nothing
+It is imperative that we ensure that none of the structures in the inner layers can know about any of the outer layers, but the outer layers `can and should` know about the inner layers .